snak-attack/CodeStealer/README.md

 ###Download

-Type in the following 2 lines in the shell:
+Simply type the following line in the shell:

 `pastebin run CS_2.0_install`